 Contents of a Relationship Details Form

-1. Your details and relationship with another person – This includes your name, address, and the other person’s name and address.
-This part will also ask for some details, such as whether you are living together in the same household or not.
+| Personal and relationship details | This includes your name, address or accommodation details, and the other person’s name and address.
+This part will also ask for some details, such as if you are living together in the same household or not.
+Read: Separated But Living In The Same House | JB Solicitors |

-6. Other things you want to mention – This part allows you to include matters that you think are relevant to the assessment.
+| Other things you want to mention | This part allows you to include matters that you think are relevant to the assessment. |

 The process for submitting the Relationship details form (SS284) in Australia depends on whether you’re submitting it online or by mail.
 Here’s a breakdown: